 Many pupils arrive at BLC with data from a previous school or Early Years setting.
 In these cases, information about SEND is transferred and appropriate support can be put into place.
 Class teachers and one of our SENCos (Special Educational Needs Co-ordinator) liaise carefully with previous schools and teachers to ensure that appropriate information about a child is shared.

-All pupils are screened by Speech and Language Therapists in Early Years to enable any difficulties to be identified as early as possible.
+Some pupils are screened by Speech and Language Therapists in Early Years to enable any difficulties to be identified as early as possible.
 When pupils join the school mid-year, or as part of our Year 7 intake from other Primary schools, one of our SENCos will discuss any needs with their former school.

 If a concern is raised around a pupil’s progress, whether academic or social and emotional, they are assessed by a specialist teacher within school or referred to an outside agency as appropriate.

 How will the curriculum be matched to my child’s needs?

 All teachers are teachers of students with special educational needs.
 Teachers should deliver the National Curriculum programmes of study in ways that meet the particular requirements of their students.
 The National Curriculum Inclusion Statement emphasises the importance of providing effective learning opportunities for all students and offers three key principles for inclusion: